NISRA-Tech-Lab/99-teo-evawg-dashboard/README.md

    - `data_folder`: This variable contains the directory location information for the data folder.
    - Current-year variables that need set each year for the various sections of the dashboard:
            - `currentyear`: The current year that the publication is being created in.
-           - Other current-year variables that should be set to the current-year that you have the data for e.g. `nilt_currentyear' may be set to `2023` but `da_currentyear` (domestic abuse) may be set to `2024/25`.
+           - Other current-year variables that should be set to the current-year that you have the data for e.g. `nilt_currentyear` may be set to `2023` but `da_currentyear` (domestic abuse) may be set to `2024/25`.